thibault-peronno/portefolio/docs/altorouter.md

 /**
  * This way, does not work in our file.
 But you can find this way on documentation
  * $router->map(
- *   'GET', '/bo-ajouter-technologie', 'TechnoController#addTechnoPage', 'bo-ajouter-technologie',
+ *   'GET', '/bo-ajouter-technologie', 'LanguageController#addTechnoPage', 'bo-ajouter-technologie',
  * );
  */